CoE4BD/HadoopHowTo/writableMultipleValues/writableMultipleValues.md

 	}
 	}

 ## The Reducer
-	package edu.stthomas.gps.multiplevalues;

-	import java.io.IOException;

-	import org.apache.hadoop.io.Text;
-	import org.apache.hadoop.mapreduce.Reducer;
+	/**

-	/* An example of how to output multiple values from a reducer in a custom writable.
+	* An example of how to output multiple values from a reducer in a custom
-	Input is a Key:string Value:MultipleWritable(integer, float, string) (i.e. Key:"A" Value: MultipleWritable(2 4.0 This is a test).
-Output is
+	* writable.
+Input is a Key:string Value:MultipleWritable(integer, float,
+	* string) (i.e. Key:"A" Value: MultipleWritable(2 4.0 This is a test).
+Output
-	Key:string Value:MultipleWritable(integer, float, string) and the value contains the integer and float doubled in tab separated format in order to make future Hive/Pig import easier because keys and values are also separated by tabs. (i.e. Key:"A" Value: "4\t8.0\tThis is a test").
+	* is Key:string Value:MultipleWritable(integer, float, string) and the value
+	* contains the integer and float doubled in tab separated format in order to
+	* make future Hive/Pig import easier because keys and values are also separated
+	* by tabs. (i.e. Key:"A" Value: "4\t8.0\tThis is a test").
 	*/

 	public class WritableMultipleValuesReducer extends